tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 #### Growth Opportunity

-As I write this, I realize my workflow around this is a bit inefficient.
-Often I go to the Issues tab to search for some keywords (sometimes remembering to turn off the default `is:open` filter, sometimes not).
-If I don't find anything, I will want to check for Pull Requests too, so I tweak the search again (dropping `is:issue` from the search or going to the Pull Request tab).
+While writing, I realize my workflow around this is a bit inefficient.
+Often, I go to the Issues tab to search for some keywords (sometimes remembering to turn off the default `is:open` filter, sometimes not).
+If I don't find anything I will want to check for Pull Requests too, so I tweak the search again (dropping `is:issue` from the search or going to the Pull Request tab).

 I think I would be better off going straight to the general search bar in GitHub as it has tabs for Issues, Commits (which should be a superset of pull requests), Wiki pages (above), **and** code (which is a spoiler for the next section):